-The Antilock Brake system (ABS) must be disconnected, and its ECU may be dismantled, where applicable.
+The Antilock Brake system (ABS) may be disconnected, and its ECU may be dismantled, where applicable.
 The ABS rotor wheel may be removed, modified, or replaced.

 An additional manual control of the rear brakes (so-called thumb-brake) is permitted.
 Both systems must operate independently.
-If a thumb-brake is used, the rear master brake cylinder is free but, compared to the originally homologated component, it must have no other function than providing a connection for a thumb-brake and its control.
+If an additional thumb-brake is used on the rear, the rear master brake cylinder is free but, compared to the originally homologated component, it must have no additional function apart from providing a connection for this brake and its control.
 Moreover, the interior diameter of the foot brake cylinders must comply with the homologated dimensions of the manufacturer.

-Brake fluid containers may be modified or replaced.
+The brake fluid containers may be modified or replaced.

-Motorcycles must be equipped with brake lever protection, intended to protect the handlebar brake lever from being accidentally activated in case of collision with another motorcycle.
+Handbrake levers must be equipped with a protection, intended to protect the handlebar brake lever from being accidentally activated in case of collision with another motorcycle.
 Composite guards are not permitted.
 DMSB approved guards will be permitted without regard of the material.

-The chief scrutineer has the right to refuse any guard not satisfying this safety purpose.
+The chief technical steward has the right to refuse any quard not satisfying this safety purpose.